William Palmer (murderer): Arrest and trial

-Palmer's financial situation was also explained, money lender Thomas Pratt telling the court he lent money to the accused at 60% interest, and bank manager Mr Stawbridge confirming that Palmer's bank balance had stood at £9 at 3 November 1855.
+Palmer's financial situation was also explained, with Pratt telling the court he lent money to the accused at 60% interest, and bank manager Mr Stawbridge confirming that Palmer's bank balance had stood at £9 on 3 November 1855.

 The cause of Cook's death was hotly disputed, with each side bringing out medical witnesses.
-Few medical witnesses actually had any experience in human cases of strychnine poisoning and their testimony would have been considered weak by 21st-century standards.
+Few witnesses actually had any experience in human cases of strychnine poisoning, and their testimony would have been considered weak by 21st-century standards.